jcbgamboa/jcbgamboa.github.io/_posts/2017-08-28-convolutions-and-neural-networks.md

 It is actually very unclear what should be done in the edges of the Image we are trying to process.
 The way I have been doing so far, if I calculate a convolution between two $3 \times 3$ matrices, it will give me only one number.
+If you think well about what the size of the final output would be, you will see that it depends on the kernel size.
+Let's assume that our final image has $n$ pixels both horizontally and vertically.
+For a kernel of size $1 \times 1$ (i.e., just a number), the size of the final image would be the same as the size of the original image If the kernel were $2 \times 2$, then the output would have size
+$n-1 \times n-1$.
+For a $3 \times 3$ kernel, it would be
+$n-2 \times n-2$.
+You can see how tthis generalizes to
+$n-(k+1) \times n-(k+1)$, where $k$ is the size of the kernel.

 It would be nice if I could find ways to get a result that had the same size of the input image.

-For this reason, you will see three types of convolutions:
+The most obvious way to do this is to assume that there are zeros beyond the borders of the images.
+If you think that the images are signals just like the signals from my previous blog post, you should feel that this is a very reasonable assumption to make.
+Using this assumptions, you will see three types of convolutions:

  * **Valid**: This is the way I have been doing it so far.
 We don't assume any information apart from what we have.

- * **Full**: In this case, we assume there are lots of zeros beyond that the edge of the original image.
+ * **Full**: This is the case where we assume there are lots of zeros beyond 	that the edge of the original image.
 This way, if we were 	given the image $f$ below, then it would be "transformed" into the $f_{transformed}$ below before convolving.
 The number of new rows/columns introduced depends on the size of the kernel.
-	This makes sense from the perspective of signal processing I described in my previous post.
+As I said, this should make sense from the perspective of signal processing I described in my previous post.
 	_(if this is not clear enough, you are welcome to take a look at [this amazing explanation I found in Stack Overflow](https://stackoverflow.com/a/37146742/1360979))_